merlin-neurotech/WizardHat/README.md

 Hamada

 ## Acknowledgements
 This project was inspired by Alexander Barachant's [muse-lsl](https://github.com/alexandrebarachant/muse-lsl) from which some of the modules are derived or informed (particularly ble2lsl, wizardhat.plot, and some of wizardhat.acquire).
 When we first got started with the Muse, we were inspired to modify his work to fit our needs.
-We wanted to generalize his work into an API for the sake of modularity and flexibility, so that it might be as broadly useful as possible to those working on BCI and EEG related work.
+We wanted to generalize his work into an API for the sake of modularity and flexibility, so that it might be as broadly useful as possible to those doing BCI- and EEG-related work.